hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-02-combining-managed-modules-into-assemblies.md

 = Assembly
 ```

 The **Manifest** becomes the key.
-It is "metadata about the metadata" — describing every file, type, and version inside the assembly.
+It is assembly-level metadata — describing the assembly’s identity, referenced assemblies, contained files (when applicable), and exported/forwarded types.

 Today, most developers don’t invoke `AL.exe` directly.
 The **.NET SDK**, **MSBuild**, and **Roslyn** hide all of this complexity and produce assemblies automatically.